NietoCurcio/atmoseer/get_started.md

 - AlertaRio rain gauge stations

-    Since rain gauge stations only have pluimoetric info, we need to fuse this data with ERA5 NWP, to simulate values for temperature, relative humidity, barometric pressure, wind speed and sind direction.
+    Since rain gauge stations only have pluviometric info, we need to fuse this data with ERA5 NWP, to simulate values for temperature, relative humidity, barometric pressure, wind speed and sind direction.

     First, retrieve ERA5 data: